guilhermeginezsilva/bank-account-transfer-api/README.md

 #### Clone project

-    ###To clone it just type in your console the command below on the desired directory:
+    ###To clone it, just type in your console the command below on you prefered directory:
     git clone https://github.com/guilhermeginezsilva/bank-account-transfer-api.git

 #### Tests